DeViL303/MultiServer3-NautilusFork/README.md

 - **BAR:** The most basic form of Home Archive, historically used in early retail home editions and later restricted to developer versions.
 These archives are the quickest to read, mount, create, and dump due to their simple zlib compression and lack of additional security layers.
 - **BAR Secure:** An encrypted version of BAR used in conjunction with SHA1 in the TSS in some of the earlier pre-sharc versions of Home.
 - **SDAT:** Similar to BAR but augmented with an NPD encryption layer.
 - **SDAT SHARC:** A secure archive format introduced in version 1.82 to combat hacking and piracy.
-This are both encrypted with NPD key, and with content server key found in the TSS.
+These are both encrypted with NPD key, and with content server key found in the TSS.
 - **CORE SHARC:** First introduced in version 1.82+, this format secures local COREDATA sharc files within the client package.
 These are encrypted with a local key that is built into 1.82+ Retail EBOOTS.
 - **Config SHARC:** Employed for encrypting online mode configuration files that are transmitted to clients upon initial connection.
 These are encrypted with the content server key but no NPD layer.